 Unfortunately, Medicare, which is insurance that provided by the federal government for elder people, does not cover stair chair lifts.
 A stair chair lift is classified as a “home modification” by Medicare instead of “durable medical equipment”.
 However, the federal government insurance Medicaid compensates for stair lifts, but only through merchants that have the cooperation agreement with Medicaid.

 On the bright side, most private medical insurance companies cover at least some cost of buying a stair lift chair and its installation.
-However, maintenance, repair and associated alteration expenses are not covered by most of the insurance companies.
-Additionally, if any insured person needs to replace his or her stair lift chair, he or she will need to apply for insurance funding again.
+However, maintenance, repair, and associated alteration expenses are not covered by most insurance companies.
+Additionally, if an insured person needs to replace his or her stair lift chair, he or she will need to apply for insurance funding again.
 Contact your insurance company to make sure that your policy covers the cost of a stair chair lift or at least some portion of its cost.

 Furthermore, if a family member who needs a stair chair lift is elderly, it is recommended to contact local agencies for aging programs.
 These agencies sometimes can use funds from the Older Americans Act to modify homes with stair chair lifts.
 Moreover, the Department of Housing and Urban Development sometimes offers grants for home modifications.

 When an insurance claim for the purchase of a stair lift is submitted, an insured person needs to provide a justification statement from a medical professional.
 A justification statement needs to certify that the use of a stair lift chair provides certain benefits to a person with a medical condition, such as chronic illness.
 If a justification statement has not been provided, a submitted claim has a high chance of being rejected.